zhiweigu2000/Job-finding/Machine Learning.md

 - It makes no assumptions about distributions of classes in feature space.

-- Logistic regression is less inclined to over-fitting but it can overfit in high dimensional datasets.One may consider Regularization (L1 and L2) techniques to avoid over-fittingin these scenarios.
+- Logistic regression is less inclined to over-fitting but it can overfit in high dimensional datasets.
+One may consider Regularization (L1 and L2) techniques to avoid over-fittingin these scenarios.

 - Logistic regression is easier to implement, interpret, and very efficient to train.

 3. Disadvantages

-- Sometimes Lot of Feature Engineering Is required
+- Sometimes lot of feature engineering is required

 - If the independent features are correlated it may affect performance

 - It is often quite prone to noise and overfitting

-- If the number of observations is lesser than the number of features, Logistic Regression should not be used, otherwise, it may lead to overfitting.
+- If the number of observations is lesser than the number of features, logistic regression should not be used, otherwise, it may lead to overfitting

 - Non-linear problems can’t be solved with logistic regression because it has a linear decision surface.
 Linearly separable data is rarely found in real-world scenarios.

 - It is tough to obtain complex relationships using logistic regression.
 More powerful and compact algorithms such as Neural Networks can easily outperform this algorithm.

-- In Linear Regression independent and dependent variables are related linearly.
-But Logistic Regression needs that independent variables are linearly related to the log odds (log(p/(1-p)).
+- Logistic regression needs independent variables are linearly related to the log odds (log(p/(1-p)).

 4. Whether Feature Scaling is required?